J. Cahill a, A. Kay a, V. Howard a, B. Mulcahy b, M. Forde b, S. George b, E. Ziampra c, F. Duffy c, G. Lacey d,e, F. Fitzpatrick f.

 Methods: A time-series quasi-experimental design was chosen to measure compliance with the Five Moments for Hand Hygiene and handwashing technique.
 The study was performed from November 2009 to April 2012.
 An adenosine triphosphate monitoring system was used to measure handwashing technique, and SureWash (Glanta Ltd, Dublin, Ireland), an automated auditing and training unit, was used to provide assistance with staff training and education.

 Hand hygiene is recognized by the CDC as the most effective method of preventing Hospital Acquired Infections (HAIs) which cost the US healthcare system $14 Billion.
 However, training and promotion of hand hygiene in healthcare settings is an on-going challenge.
-This paper describes a hand hygiene improvement campaign in Edinburgh Royal Infirmary (Scotland, UK) using the SureWash gesture recognition system (SureWash, IRL).
+Therefore, this paper describes a hand hygiene improvement campaign in Edinburgh Royal Infirmary (Scotland, UK) using the SureWash gesture recognition system (SureWash, IRL).
 The campaign consisted of two phases of three-months each; the first phase involved technology evaluation and familiarization in a variety of settings within the hospital.
 The second phase involved rotation between two units with specific changes to the incentives for completing the training.
 There were 2,010 individual training sessions with over 30% outside of office hours.
 Individuals completed an average of 2.72 training sessions each and 90% of staff passed the assessment.
-Senior staff noted a change in hand hygiene culture following the campaign and the good-natured competition between staff to demonstrate hand hygiene competence using the SureWash serious game.
-While the new technology did facilitate the culture change its successful implementation was dependent on a set of incentives for staff and a structured implementation plan.
+Most noteworthy, senior staff noted a change in hand hygiene culture following the campaign and the good-natured competition between staff to demonstrate hand hygiene competence using the SureWash serious game.
+However, while the new technology did facilitate the culture change its successful implementation was dependent on a set of incentives for staff and a structured implementation plan.

 Anarta Ghosh PhD, Stefan Ameling MSc, Jiang Zhou PhD, Gerard Lacey PhD, Eilish Creamer PhD, Anthony Dolan MSc, Orla Sherlock PhD, Hilary Humphreys MD

 A novel artiﬁcial intelligence (AI) system (SureWash; GLANTA, Dublin, Ireland) was placed on a ward with 45 staff members for two 6-day periods to automatically assess hand hygiene technique and the potential effectiveness of the automated training system.
 Two human reviewers assessed videos from 50 hand hygiene events with an interrater reliability (IIR) of 88% (44/50).
 The IIR was 88% (44/ 50) for the human reviewers and 80% (40/50) for the software.
 This study also investigated the poses missed and the impact of feedback on participation (þ113%), duration (þ11%), and technique (þ2.23%).
-Our ﬁndings showed signiﬁcant correlation between the human raters and the computer, demonstrating for the ﬁrst time in a clinical setting the potential use of this type of AI technology in hand hygiene training.
+Our ﬁndings showed signiﬁcant correlation between the human raters and the computer.
+Therefore, this demonstrated for the ﬁrst time in a clinical setting the potential use of this type of AI technology in hand hygiene training.